nosoop/SM-TFCW3toX/README.md

 plugin.
 Any attribute plugins that are timing-dependent (e.g. depending on certain things being available during certain game events / callbacks) may be broken.

-CW3 attribute plugins are force-unloaded / reloaded when this plugin is; instead, `CW3_OnWeaponRemoved` is called on all slots.
+CW3 attribute plugins are *not* force-unloaded / reloaded when this plugin is; instead, `CW3_OnWeaponRemoved` is called on all slots.

 ## Building